This week’s Spanish word of the week is esperar.

 Esperamos que no sea nada grave.
 We hope it’s nothing serious.

 When the person doing the hoping and carrying out the action are the same, you don’t need to use the subjunctive.
 Instead, you use the infinitive:

 Espera no llegar muy tarde.
-He hopes he won’t arrive very late.
+She hopes she won’t arrive very late.

-(= He hopes and he won’t arrive late.)
+(= She hopes and she won’t arrive late.)